simoninireland/epyc/doc/tutorial/fourth.rst

 of notebooks, labs, binders, and so on. ``epyc`` integrates well with Jupyter tools, and in this tutorial we'll show you how.

-.. include :: jupyter.rst
+.. include:: jupyter.rst

-.. include :: disconnected.rst
+.. include:: disconnected.rst

+.. include:: avoid-repeated.rst

-.. include :: here-and-there.rst
+.. include:: here-and-there.rst